 For these and other reasons, the ruling was affirmed.

-The Atlanta premises liability attorneys at the Simon Law Firm have many years of experience with a wide variety of negligence actions, and they are ready to help you assess and bring a potential claim.
+The Atlanta premises liability attorneys at Christopher Simon Attorney at Law have many years of experience with a wide variety of negligence actions, and they are ready to help you assess and bring a potential claim.
 If you’ve recently been injured on another party’s property and believe it may be a result of negligence, feel free to contact us and arrange a complimentary case evaluation.